 Debentures

-Debentures trading is one of the most lucrative forms of bond trading, with many debentures paying long-term dividends.
+Debentures trading can be one of the more lucrative forms of bond trading, with many debentures paying long-term dividends.
 This guide covers everything you need to know about trading debentures, from commissions and requirements to strategies and a tutorial on how to buy and sell debentures.

 Use our list of the best debenture trading brokers and platforms to get started.